Screw piles

 Screw piles, sometimes referred to as screw-piles, screw piers, screw anchors, screw it foundations, ground screws, helical piles, helical piers, or helical anchors are a steel screw-in piling and ground anchoring system used for building deep foundations.
-Screw piles are typically manufactured from high-strength steel using varying sizes of tubular hollow sections with helical flights.
+Screw piles are typically manufactured from high-strength steel using varying sizes of tubular hollow sections with welded-on helical plates known as "flights".

-The pile shaft transfers a structure's load into the pile.
-Helical steel plates are welded to the pile shaft to suit the site specific ground conditions.
-Helices can be press-formed to a specified pitch or simply consist of flat plates welded at a specified pitch to the pile's shaft.
-The number of helices, their diameters and position on the pile shaft as well as steel plate thickness are all determined by a combination of:
+The pile shaft transfers a structure's load into the pile, and is designed to meet both the application parameters and applicable building codes.
+The number of flights, their diameters, thicknesses, and position on the pile shaft, are all determined by a combination of: